Mirijamz/MiGIS/README.md

 MiGIS was developed for digital spatial analysis and composition classification of soil and sediment thin sections in QGIS 3 3.
 The plugin is divided in three main parts to pre-process in [MiGIS 1](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_1_preprocess.py), train [MiGIS 2.1](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_2-1_train_algorithm.py) and classify [MiGIS 3](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_3_classification.py).
 In addition, training data set validity can be assessed in [MiGIS 2.2](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_2-2_ROI_eval.py).
 [Detailed processing](https://github.com/Mirijamz/MiGIS-script/tree/main#detailed-instructions) is described below, but summarised in the following.

 ### Integrate MiGIS into QGIS
 The toolbox can be easily integrated into QGIS as a [Python processing script](https://docs.qgis.org/3.22/en/docs/user_manual/processing/toolbox.html).
 Besides native QGIS and GDAL geoprocessing algorithms, MiGIS also applies parts of the [Dzetsaka classification plugin for QGIS](https://github.com/nkarasiak/dzetsaka) (see Karasiak 2016).
 The Dzetsaka plugin must separately be added via the [QGIS extension manager]( https://docs.qgis.org/3.22/en/docs/training_manual/qgis_plugins/fetching_plugins.html).
-The Random Forest classifier, integrated via Dzetsaka, runs with the Python scipy library, thus scikit-learn (see Pedregosa et al. 2011) must therefore be installed via the OSGeo shell (see [Dzetsaka classification plugin manual](https://github.com/nkarasiak/dzetsaka/blob/master/readme.md).
+The Random Forest classifier, integrated via Dzetsaka, runs with the Python scipy library, thus scikit-learn (see Pedregosa et al. 2011) must be installed via the OSGeo shell (see [Dzetsaka classification plugin manual](https://github.com/nkarasiak/dzetsaka/blob/master/readme.md).
+Commands for QGIS > 3.22:

+`o4w_env`

+`python3 -m pip install scikit-learn -U --user`

 ### Imagery aquisition
 Up to three high-resolution RGB images of a thin section, for example a transmitted light (TL), cross-polarised (XPL) and reflected light (RL) image are required.
 The described workflow is adapted to soil and sediment micromorphology, a section size of 6x8 cm and flatbed scan acquired imagery with a resolution of 1200 dpi, but can be adapted to other application areas and section types and sizes.